 Most states have programs that provide free home aides or caregivers to people who are low income and cannot care for themselves.
 To find out more, check out: How to Get a Caregiver.
 If your looking for your dream housemate or perfect caregiver, here’s some ideas to get you started:

 How To Get Started

-When advertising for housemates or caregivers, I usually use Craigslist, Facebook, ask friends, or post notices on the bulletin board of a local health food store.
+When advertising for housemates or caregivers, my friends and I usually use Craigslist, Facebook, ask friends, or post notices on the bulletin board of a local health food store.

-If you have CFS/ME, you may need a quiet, low-key, understanding household.
+If you are a Spoonie, you may need a quiet, low-key, understanding household.
 I always write the word “quiet” right in the title of the ad in big letters.
 Some people have told me they read my ad based just on seeing this word.
 Those are my people!!
 Sample headlines: